-The actual processor employed in the 2040 is the KL10-E. The 2060 employs the KL10-EE, a slightly modified KL10-E, designed to handle MOS memory.
+The actual processor employed in both the 2040 and the 2060 is the KL10-E.

-CONTROL STORAGE: See table.
+CONTROL STORAGE: See Table 1.

 REGISTERS: The KL10 and the KS10 processors have 128 integrated-circuit general-purpose registers, contained in 8 blocks of 16 registers each, that can be used as accumulators, index registers, or for other high-speed memory functions.
 Register blocks are assigned to the operating system and to individual user programs to provide for rapid context switching.